epic-aditya/ProdigyInfoTech-CyberSecurityInternship/README.md

-# ProdigyInfoTech-CyberSecurityInternship
-Tasks and projects completed during my Cyber Security Internship at Prodigy InfoTech.
+This repository contains the tasks, projects, and assignments completed during my Cyber Security Internship at Prodigy InfoTech.
+Through this internship, I aim to gain hands-on experience, develop valuable skills, and contribute to the cybersecurity field.
+Each task completed is documented with detailed explanations, code snippets (if applicable), and insights gained from the experience.